This page contains additional photos of Taipei's "finest" nightspots that Dawg Flight knew well and ran hard.

 TAIPEI MAPS (1. & 2.)
 1970 Taipei street map showing the Taipei "Club and Bar District" located in the area around the Pillbox at the intersection of Chungshan North Road and Min Chuan East/West Road, and along those two "main drags" in the northern section of the city.
 The Taipei Bridge to Linkou on Min Chuan West Road over the Tamsui River is on the far left.
 The Taipei International Airport is to the right on Min Chuan East Road.
 The Linkou Club is shown as the "Officers' Club" (center), and the 63 Club is in the upper center.

 BAR MAPS (3. & 4.)
 "Taipei Bars Map" (circa 1967) shows the bars, Linkou Club, MAAG Compound, hotels, Chung Shan North Road, Min Chuan East/West Road, and side streets.
-The Navy Sea Dragon Club (see photos below), which also served as the R & R Center in Taipei from 1967 to 1972, is shown as "R & R" on the map.
+The Navy Sea Dragon Club (see photos below), which also served as the R & R Center in Taipei from January 1967 to April 5, 1972, is shown as "R & R" on the Bars Map above.

 An excellent 1967 TV documentary film about American GIs and Aussies serving in Vietnam and enjoying R&R ("Rest and Recreation") in Taipei.